To recite the Rosary is nothing other than to contemplate the face of Christ with Mary.

 The Glorious Mysteries

-Wednesdays and the Sundays from Easter until Advent
+Wednesdays and Sundays, Easter Sunday, and the Sundays during the Easter Season.

 - The Resurrection – God the Father raises Jesus from the dead (Fruit of the Mystery: Faith)